Chersobius boulengeri: Description

 The Karoo padloper is a small tortoise with a relatively flat, brown shell (olive to reddish or orange brown).
 Though almost always of a uniform colour, the vertebral shields of its shell sometimes have slightly darker edges – especially in young specimens.
 Its colouration makes it especially well camouflaged in its arid rocky Karoo habitat.

 Like the closely related speckled padloper (Chersobius signatus) and Nama padloper (Chersobius solus) to the west, it has five clawed toes on its front feet and four on its hind feet.
 Its weight is generally 100 to 150 g.
 The average straight carapace length is 100 mm, though adult females are larger than males.
 Adult males can also be distinguished from females by having slightly longer tails, and a concave belly (plastron).

 It looks superficially similar to the larger greater padloper (Homopus femoralis) of the grasslands in the east.
 However, the Karoo Padloper can be distinguished by its uniform colouration, its having five toes on its front feet versus four toes on its back feet, the smaller scales on its forelimbs, and its nostrils which are level with or above its eyes.

 Distribution and habitat

 C. boulengeri, a small, shy tortoise, occurs at relatively low densities in the succulent and desert shrubland of the central Karoo.

 In its natural environment in the Great Karoo, it usually inhabits rocky outcrops and ridges of shale and ironstone.
 Here it hides in rock cracks and under ledges (rather than under vegetation, like many other tortoises).
 It has a very specialised diet (and therefore has a very poor survival rate in captivity).
 It is known for emerging just before thunderstorms, from which it got its local Afrikaans name of "Donnerweerskilpad" ("thunder tortoise").

+Ecology

+The diet of these tortoises includes a wide variety of plant species, but with preference for 10 including 5 Hermannia species.
+Although their ranges are not large, they may play an important role in the seed dispersal of some plant species to appropriate microclimates.